The Dial: Political review and literary criticism magazine

 Francis Browne died in 1913 after elevating the magazine by its unswerving standard in design and content.
 Control of the magazine shifted to his siblings, and under their control, the magazine lost prominence because they lacked the editing and managing abilities of Francis.
 In 1916, rather than continuing the failing magazine, the Browne family sold The Dial to Martyn Johnson, who "set the magazine on a liberal, even increasingly radical course in politics and the arts as well as in literature."
 Although The Dial was, at the time, a reputable magazine with a noted Midwestern influence, Johnson decided to move to New York in 1918 to distance the magazine from the Midwest and reconnect with the city because many of the magazine's new editors had connections there.
 Johnson's Dial soon encountered financial problems, but future editor Scofield Thayer, heir to a New England wool fortune, invested in the magazine.
 During this time, Thayer met Randolph Bourne, a contributing editor to The Dial.
 Bourne's steadfast pacifism and aesthetic views of art inspired Thayer who reflected these philosophies in his life.
 After contributing to The Dial and sinking large sums of money into the company, Thayer hoped for some editorial control of the magazine.
 Johnson, however, would not yield any responsibilities, causing Thayer to leave the magazine in 1918.
+Thorstein Veblen and others interested in his thinking were important presences on The Dial staff and in its pages during its first few years in New York.
+Veblen's 1921 book, The Engineers and the Price System, is composed of essays published in The Dial in 1919.